runwayml/learn/docs/overview.md

 | OSC        | Query and receive results using OSC over UDP                        |

 - 7) **Change Output Option**: From this dropdown menu you can switch the type of output you want for the selected model.
-- 8) **Run/Stop**: This button will allow you to start and stop your models.
-As of release 0.1.0 models can only be run locally.
+- 8) **Run/Stop & Install**: This button will allow you to start and stop your models.
+As of release 0.2.0 models can only be run locally.
+Uninstalled models will prompt here to install them before first use.

 <p class='note'>
   Upcoming updates will include: <br>